 Abernant is a small village situated four miles north-west of Carmarthen.
-I have no photographs of any war memorials in the area, but the 1922 published Carmarthen County War Memorial Roll named two men from the village who had fallen during the Great War, T. Griffiths and J. H. Phillips.
+I have no photographs of any war memorials in the village, but the 1922 published Carmarthen County War Memorial Roll named two men from the village who had fallen during the Great War, T. Griffiths and J. H. Phillips.
 I have also discovered another man from the village who had emigrated to Canada, and fell while serving with the Canadians.
 I have a photograph of the memorial inside the Church for J. H. Phillips, but is there anything else located there?
 Any photographs of local memorials would be most welcome.
 As a result, this page commemorates the men known to have been either born in or resided in Abernant at some time prior to the war.

 The Great War, 1914-1918